 The Digital Group is designed to teach the techniques of digital imaging and what makes digital manipulation different from film based photography.
 Although the group is focused on the digital medium it can also be of interest to those using the traditional film medium.
 Through the use of the computer as a tool, all photographers can explore new ways of improving their images and discover unique techniques to manipulate the photographic process.

-Looking forward to seeing you all for this educational session.
+Looking forward to seeing you for this very informative session,

 Download the combined results from our International Digital Challenge with the Krugersdorp Camera Club of South Africa